KrutikaMalli/Microsoft-Excel-dashboard-projects/README.md

-# Microsoft Power BI: Vrinda Store Sales 2022 Dataset
+# Microsoft Excel Dashboard: Vrinda Store Sales 2022 Dataset
-Project based on Microsoft Power BI to visualize the data.
+Project based on Microsoft Excel to visualize the data.
 <hr></hr>

 This dataset is about Vrinda Store Annual sales report 2022, it involved data cleaning, processing, analysis and dashboard creation in Microsoft Excel.